Telling the climate refugee story with integrity, empathy and impact

 CONTINUE THE CONVERSATION

 Whether through documentary, drama or performance art, this group of filmmakers and climate storytelling advocates are sparking conversation about climate refugees, but there’s still a long way to go.
 Balogun describes changing people’s points of view as: “like turning a rock face into a beach… it takes constant time and conversation.”
 Cockcroft says that telling climate stories is about “getting people to understand that they’re not alone.”
 Where better to connect people and start conversations than cinema?
-Projects like Other Cinemas, set up by Aburawa and Turab Shah, present stories about climate refugees as part of free community screenings.
-She says: “we believe in the power of collective viewing and the power of cinema to bring people together and have these conversations.”
-Whether through comedy, drama or documentary, continuing to spotlight varied perspectives of climate refugees will keep these conversations alive and allow understandings to shift.
+Projects like Other Cinemas, present stories about climate refugees as part of free community screenings.
+And whether through comedy, drama or documentary, continuing to spotlight varied perspectives of climate refugees will keep these conversations alive and allow understandings to shift.

 BAFTA is excited to be hosting the Green Light Season, a series of discussions and screenings designed to inspire content makers to take our collective commitment to sustainability to new heights.
 Through this season of activity we’re asking for the industry’s help to explore how we can create TV and films that support an inclusive conversation about climate change where everyone feels part of the mission.

-With thanks to our Official Partner – Universal Production Music
+With thanks to our Official Partner – Universal Production Music.
+Listen to the official Green production music playlist.